wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

 To detect vulnerabilities in the application, Wallarm WAF sends requests with attack signs using the following methods:

 * **Passive detection**: the vulnerability was found due to the security incident that occurred.
 * **Active threat verification** with the main component **Attack rechecker** lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 The module **Attack rechecker** finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
+By default this method is disabled.
 * **Vulnerability scanner**: all elements of the scope are scanned for typical vulnerabilities.

 ### Passive detection